 FOOD, MUSIC, AND NIGHTLIFE

-(Now-11/4) Just extended!
-It’s rosé all day once again.
-Rosé Mansion is back for another summer residency in NYC after a successful run last year.
-The designs in all 14 rooms will be brand-new, and the mansion will be twice the size of last year’s iteration.
-You’ll get tastings of 8 different pink wines as you travel through a champagne ball pit, a mini-theme park called Roséland, and a tree house!
-There will also be two different rosé wine bars where you can hang out, plus grub from Taco Dumbo on hand.
+(Ongoing) Rosé Mansion, everyone's favorite excuse to sample rosé, continues its fabulous run through 2019.
+You get tastings of 8 different pink wines as you travel through a champagne ball pit, a mini-theme park called Roséland, and a tree house.
+There are also two rosé wine bars where you can hang out, plus grub from Taco Dumbo. rosewinemansion.com, @rosewinemansion

 Click here for more "Nightlife in NYC This Weekend."

-For more LGBT friendly events, visit our brother site at metrosource.com!
+For more LGBTQ-friendly events, visit our brother site at metrosource.com!

 SNEAK PEEK, NEXT WEEK

 You can double dip so to speak at Union Square, where the city’s largest farmer’s market (Monday, Wednesday, Friday, and Saturday) meets the Union Square Holiday Market held November 21–December 24 (weekdays 11am-8pm, 10am opening on Saturdays, 11am-7pm Sundays; closed Thanksgiving).
 Look for past-year hit fragrant Persian soup, perfect for sipping while browsing the extensive selection of handmade items.